David Vine Professor Department of Anthropology

 Design and Communication Arts Work

-Maps of U.S. Military Bases Abroad, www.basenation.us/maps
+Maps of US Military Bases Abroad, www.basenation.us/maps

 Selected Publications